microsoft/MICON/README.md

 #### Dataset Creation

-- Please use the official JUMP Cell Painting dataset [download link](https://github.com/gwatkinson/jump_download/blob/main/jump_download/metadata/download_jump_metadata.py) to obtain the metadata for dataset creation and save under folder `./data/dataset/metadata/`
+- We recommend downloading the [JUMP Cell Painting dataset](https://jump-cellpainting.broadinstitute.org/) using [scripts](https://github.com/gwatkinson/jump_download/blob/main/jump_download/metadata/download_jump_metadata.py) provided by [Watkinson et al.](https://ieeexplore.ieee.org/document/10635200).
+This will obtain the metadata for dataset creation, which should be saved under folder `./data/dataset/metadata/`

 - Follow the notebook `./data/Dataset_Creation.ipynb` to create two ID and OOD dataset splits for pos-control and target-2 dataset.
   - For generating OOD knn splits, use flag `knn=True` for `sample_train_test_OOD_posctl()` and `sample_train_test_OOD_tgt2()`.